-The Config Level Password provides access to any function that requires the Test Level Password, as well as:
+The Config Level Password provides access to any function that requires the Test Level Password.
+Additionally, the Config Level Password is required to:

 - Change any program setting

 - Download an application program file into a module

 - Reset the Peak Speed/Acceleration Log.

 - Change the Config Level Password